 - Cumulative goal differential (maximum 3 goals per game)

 - Most goals scored (maximum 3 per game)

 - Modified NFHS Tie Game Procedure (penalty kick procedure only)

-[The penalty kick shootout will be scheduled 45 minutes prior to start time of the affected playoff game.]
+[The penalty kick shootout will be scheduled one hour prior to start time of the affected playoff game(s).]

 CROSS POOL TIE BREAKER SYSTEM: In the event of a tie where cross-pool ranking is required, criteria #2 - #5 above will be used to break the tie.

-PLAYOFF GROUP SEEDING TIE BREAKER SYSTEM: In the event of a tie to determine seeding positions within a playoff group, criteria #2 - #4 above will be used, with any further tie being determined by pre-tournament seeding.
+PLAYOFF GROUP SEEDING TIE BREAKER SYSTEM: In the event of a tie to determine seeding positions within a playoff group, criteria #2 - #4 above will be used, with any further tie decided by pre-tournament seeding.